-In sum, although passed under the pretext of national security, the Executive Order does not bear any rational relationship to concerns about national security or any other legitimate government interests.
-Instead, as was clear by the President's statements prior to his signing the Order, it is motivated by religious animus towards Muslims.
+The Executive Order does not bear any rational relationship to concerns about national security or any other legitimate government interests.
+Instead, as was made clear by the President's statements prior to signing the Order, it is motivated by religious animus towards Muslims.
 Such a law cannot be allowed to stand in our society.
-As the Moreno Court recognized, "if the constitutional conception of 'equal protection of the laws' means anything, it must at the very least mean that a bare . . . desire to harm a politically unpopular group cannot constitute a legitimate governmental interest."
-Moreno, 413 U.S. at 534-45.